snipercup/CataX/.project-management/maintenance-tasks.md

 ```
 ## Selected maintenance goal
-- Specify the selected maintenance goal so we know if the tasks align with this goal
+- The randomly generated number + the corresponding maintenance goal so we know if the tasks align with this goal

 ## Pre-Feature Development Project Tree
 - Use command line tools to get current project tree view, omitting any directory that starts with `.` or verbose nested directories like `addons`, etc...